tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “My friends even gave me some good luck charms, for my book meeting with the owner of the brick company today!
 Take a look in the basket over the counter.”

 Joe approached the basket Foxxo had pointed to and opened it.
 Inside, he found a plate with a waffle on it, and the smiling face of Wuffle was drawn in maple syrup.
-Next to it was a fresh fish wrapped in paper, with a note in Puipui’s handwriting said, “Don’t mess it up, you spoiled fox!”
+Next to it was a fresh fish wrapped in paper, with a note in Pui Pui’s handwriting said, “Don’t mess it up, you spoiled fox!”
 Next to that was a huge carrot, Debbita’s favorite good luck charm.
 There were cookies from Mr.s Hazel’s family a piece of chocolate from Matilda, a loaf of bread from Dr. Greyham and Chuck, and a candy statue of some video game character from Aunty Pinky.

 “They certainly do support your efforts, young master.”